 • All materialized views maintain strict-serializable consistency across concurrent updates.
 Once defined, Materialize maintains views incrementally (via change data capture) with strong consistency guarantees.
 Results update in response to data changes while preserving transactional correctness across all dependent views.

-• Materialize’s core stream processing library is Timely Dataflow, the mature and stable open source software originally developed at Microsoft Research starting more than a decade ago.
+• Materialize’s core stream processing library is Timely Dataflow, originally developed by Materialize co-founder Frank McSherry at Microsoft Research more than a decade ago.
 Materialize utilizes Timely Dataflow to automatically manage consistency across complex view hierarchies, without requiring developers to grasp concepts like watermarks or out of order concerns.

 RisingWave: Focus on streaming analytics patterns.